-The following morning, Lord Dacre discovered the body of James IV at the battlefield.
+The following morning, Lord Dacre discovered the body of James IV on the battlefield.
 He later wrote that the Scots "love me worst of any Inglisheman living, by reason that I fande the body of the King of Scotts."
 The body was identified and removed from the mound of bloodied corpses that lay in heaps upon the battlefield.
-After embalming it was sent to Catherine of Aragon at Woburn Abbey.
-In poor taste, Catherine of Aragon proudly sent the blood stained coat of her brother-in-law to Henry VIII in France as a victory token along with her congratulations.
+After embalming, it was sent to Catherine of Aragon at Woburn Abbey.
+In poor taste, Catherine of Aragon proudly sent the blood-stained coat of her brother-in-law to Henry VIII in France as a victory token along with her congratulations.